tramarobin/fctSnPM/README.md

 * `differences.ESsd` is the standard deviation of the effect size.
 * `tTests.type` is the type of t-test performed (independant or paired)
 * `tTests.names` is the name of the conditions (the first minus the second) used in the differences and t-tests.
-* `tTests.nWarning` represents the number of warnings displyed during the analysis : 0 is OK, 1 means the number of iterations was reduced but the original alpha risk was conserved, 2 means that the number of iterations was reduced and the original alpha was reduced.
-In this case, more subjects are required to performed the analysis.
+* `tTests.nWarning` represents the number of warnings displayed during the analysis : 0 is OK, 1 means the number of iterations was reduced but `pCritical` = `alphaBonferronni`, 2 means that the number of iterations was reduced and `pCritical` > `alphaBonferronni`.
+In this case, more subjects are required to performed the analysis. %* `tTests.alphaOriginal` is the alpha risk choosen for the post hoc tests  before Bonferronni correction (default is the same as the ANOVA).
 * `tTests.alphaOriginal` is the alpha risk choosen for the post hoc tests  before Bonferronni correction (default is the same as the ANOVA).
-Warning message is displayed if this value is modified.
+* `warning` : only if alphaOrignial is modified with `alphaT` input.
-* `tTests.pCritical` is the alpha risk used for the post hoc tests after Bonferronni correction.
+* `tTests.alphaBonferronni` is the alpha risk choosen for the post hoc tests after  Bonferronni correction.
+* `tTests.pCritical` is the alpha risk used for the post hoc tests.
+Warning message is displayed if this value does not meet alphaBonferronni.
 * `tTests.nIterations` is the number of iterations performed for the t-test.
 * `tTests.maxIterations` is the number of maximal iterations possible for the t-test.
 * `tTests.Tcontinuum` represents the T-value for each node